Summer 2018 is almost in the books and even more fans of your craft beer came out to find you.That's great news!

-If you want another explosive year in 2018 you should start planning for that extra capacity now, so the equipment you need will be in place, on time and ready to brew.
-Expanding a brewhouse or even building individual tanks requires a lot of upfront thinking, design work and communication before welding equipment is ever fired up.
-And be wary of manufacturers that promise unrealistic lead times.
+If you want another explosive year in 2018-2019 you should start planning for that extra capacity now, so the equipment you need will be in place, on time and ready to brew.
+Expanding a brewhouse or even building individual tanks requires a lot of upfront thinking, design work, and communication before welding equipment is ever fired up.
+Be wary of manufacturers that promise unrealistic lead times.

 To carefully craft all the unique equipment pieces you need, it can take 4-8 months for a cellar expansion and 6-12 months for a brewhouse expansion, as it did for this custom 50 BBL Brewhouse we built.
 Watch it go up in about 1 minute on this timelapse:

 So yes, really, it's not too early to start planning and working with your manufacturer to get the equipment you need in the queue.